openSUSE/orthos2/docs/adminguide/groups_and_users.rst

 Groups and Users
 ****************

-Users can create their own account on the Orthos site.
 A standard user does not belong to a group.
-The user cannot log in to the admin dashboard, the necessary rights must be granted by an administrator over the admin dashboard.
-The user name should match the system user name.
+Orthos can manage its own user base.
+Additionally it can also connect to an ldap server and add ldap user to it's local database if successfully authenticated.
+By default the user cannot log in to the admin dashboard, the necessary rights must be granted by an administrator over the admin dashboard.
 It is possible to create a user without group membership.
 However, users should be added to the appropriate groups for easier administration and permissions.
 Administrative permissions are set in Orthos in such a way that everything is forbidden first, necessary rights must be set.